NibiruChain/py-sdk/docs/source/spot.rst

         )
     )

-The queries in the dex query module can give estimate of the output of this command with the current reserves of the pool:
+The queries in the spot query module can give estimate of the output of this command with the current reserves of the pool:

 .. code:: python

-    trader.query.dex.estimate_swap_exact_amount_in(
+    trader.query.spot.estimate_swap_exact_amount_in(
         pool_id=4,
         token_in=nib.Coin(denom="unibi", amount=10000),
         token_out_denom="unusd"